Interview With Poet Cathy Nerujen By Cassy Mantis

 Cathy: um...yes.
 There is a truth, if not a true story.
 (Sometimes I protect the identity of the person as they might recognize the name on my poetry.)
 I prefer there to be a truth, as it’s less complicated for writing.
 I write about people, lovers... gestures... events... places, real or abstract, rejections, even dreams.
 Other times, I will be inspired by a suggestion from someone, or some emotion or niggling feeling...honestly it can be many things.
 The poet's mind is always open to ideas...

-Cheeky Girl: Wow, that's one of the best things I ever heard about poetry in my life, Cathy, you're a veritable encyclopaedia when it comes to books and poetry.
-And you always speak from the heart.
-Okay, we could talk more, but our hub interview has grown and exceeded it's primary goal in size terms!
+Cheeky Girl: Wow, that's one of the best things I ever heard about poetry in my life, Cathy.
+You're an encyclopaedia when it comes to writing.

-Many thanks for the wonderful and updated chat for March 2014.
+Many thanks for the wonderful and updated chat here in 2017.
 I hope Hubbers come to know more of your poems through this interview, through Flashstar Magazine and your poems.
 And we support and read hub writers who entertain us with their great writing.
-When is the long awaited poetry book coming?
-Is there a title we should be hoarding so we know what name to look for?
+When is the poetry book coming out?

-Cathy: (Laughs here) The book will be getting published at the end of October 2015.
-The wonderful designer guy in the magazine is also my book cover illustrator and designer.
+Cathy: (Laughs here) The book will arrive in 2017.
+The wonderful designer guy in Flashstar magazine is also my book cover illustrator and designer.
 I have so lucky.
 I had wonderful support and help.
+Fehl has read the ebook version already, and she loved it.
+I see you with your copy there too.
 Publishing a book is a big step for me.
 I'm sorry it took so long to arrive.
 This is what happens when I surround myself with so many writers.
-I get so caught up in literary adventures.
+I get so caught up in literary adventures of so many others.

-Cheeky Girl: Cathy, that is terrific!
+Cheeky Girl: Cathy, that's not a crime, that is terrific!
 We are so looking forward to seeing you finally in print.
 You take on a lot of writing projects.
 Just to finish, can you give a name of a Poet you are following in the world of Quality poetry right now?

 Cathy: Um, just one?
-Well, I am a huge fan of Carol Ann Duffy, the poet laureate for the UK.
+Well, I am a huge fan of Rupi Kaur, and Carol Ann Duffy, the poet laureate for the UK.
 She is awesome.
 Tyler Knott Gregson is another wonderful poet.
 Oh and about the magazine I mentioned.
-Can I just add that I started a writers magazine called Flashstar and we released Issue 1 in 2014.
+Can I just add this writers magazine called Flashstar Magazine and we released Issue 1 in 2014.
 Vincent Moore, Fehl, and some other familiar names to hubbers are just some of the names attached to it already.
 There are more writers following, and we have many more coming in the future.
 We are setting up another big project as well.

 Cathy: Honestly I loved it, totally.

 The Original interview with Cathy Nerujen April 2011.
-This was updated in October 2015.
+This was modified and updated with additional input from Cathy in January 2017.